paracord bracelets

 Fishing Line

-Using a strand of the paracord will help you catch a fish, especially in murky water.
-Use stink bait, a cord, and a sharp hook, and then you can indeed find a catfish or any other fish which is not a picky eater.
+Using a strand of paracord can help you catch a fish, especially in murky water.
+You can also use stink bait, a cord, and a sharp hook to catch a catfish or other non-picky eater.

 Making A Fire

-The cord can help you make a fire, especially when you don't have a lighter or matches with you.
+The cord can help you make a fire, especially when you don't have a lighter or matches.
 It is suitable for the bow-and-drill friction fire step.
 Gather some dry leaves to create the fire immediately.

 Shelter